-Think About the Link® is a multi-year education campaign developed by the Prevent Cancer Foundation® to increase awareness of the connection between certain viruses and cancers.
+Think About the Link® is a prevention and education campaign developed by the Prevent Cancer Foundation® to increase public awareness of the connection between certain viruses and cancers.
 Millions of Americans harbor viruses that cause cancer and hundreds of thousands worldwide suffer from the cancers they cause.
-Because many people are unaware a link exists between certain viruses and cancers, they do not take steps that can protect against many viruses, and ultimately, prevent cancer.
+Because many people are unaware a link exists between certain viruses and cancers, they do not take steps that can protect themselves against these viruses, and ultimately, prevent cancer.

-Developing and sharing educational materials for primary care providers and patients on the viruses and their links to different cancers;
+Developing and sharing educational materials for health care professionals, patients, parents, and law makers on the viruses and their links to different cancers

-Initiating and engaging in conversations with the public and health care providers on social media;
+Initiating and engaging in conversations with the public (especially health care professionals and parents) on social media

 Educating the media on the link between viruses and cancer; and

-Holding grassroots events in cities across the country to educate at-risk individuals within their local communities
+Holding outreach events in cities across the country to educate at-risk individuals within their local communities

-Too few people understand the link between viruses, certain cancers and how to reduce the risk that these viruses will lead to cancer.
-For example, vaccinations for HPV and hepatitis B and screenings and treatment for hepatitis C are all critical prevention measures.
+Few people understand the link between viruses and cancers and how to reduce their risk of developing cancer.
+Vaccinations for HPV and hepatitis B and screenings and treatment for hepatitis C are critical cancer prevention methods.
 In fact:

 More than half (53 percent) of adults are not aware HPV can lead to cancer if untreated.